607011/impac-t/README.md

 ### Essential

  - racket sometimes gets stuck in walls
+ - let the user reset the campaign
+ - playing a Custom Level results in 'Failed to open shader file "resources/shaders/fallingblock.fs"' (BodyBlock)
  - integrate 3rd party sources/libraries into Visual Studio solution

 ### Nice to have